henrythemes/jekyll-bootstrap-theme/introngs1502/labs/resequencing-analysis.md

 mkdir ~/glob/gatk
 ```

-Throughout the exercises, we will us a common convention that "<parameter>" (or <inputfile>, <outputfile>, <your directory>, etc.) means "type in this space in the command the parameter (input file, output file, directory, etc.) that you will be using", never that you should literally type "<parameter>" into the computer.
+Throughout the exercises, we will us a common convention that "&lt;parameter&gt;" (or &lt;inputfile&gt;, &lt;outputfile&gt;, &lt;your directory&gt;, etc.) means "type in this space in the command the parameter (input file, output file, directory, etc.) that you will be using", never that you should literally type "&lt;parameter&gt;" into the computer.
 If you don't know what you should be replacing this with, ask.
 We do this for two reasons.
 First, as you all work, not everyone will create files with exactly the same names, so there is no way to make standard instructions for everyone.
 Second, you need to learn how to figure out what goes into these spaces.

 That brings us to copying and pasting.
 It is possible to copy some of the commands out of this wiki and paste them into your terminal and make them work.
 This is not recommended.
 First, there can be formatting differences (especially how return characters are handled) between the browser and the terminal that make these commands not work properly.
 Second, and more important, when you are doing this on your own data, there will be no cutting and pasting.
 You will learn more by typing.
 Remember that tab completion will help you with this.